Skip to main content

 agent-workspace/manifest.json describes the workspace shape and the versioned policy of the adaptive layer.
 Bootstrap may seed missing artifacts later, but the names and semantics of the sections above are fixed.

-instructions/Durable orientation and operational guidance that survives sessions
+instructions/canonicalDurable orientation and operational guidance that survives sessions.

-indexes/Projection / query state only — never canonical
+indexes/projectionProjection / query state only — never canonical.

 Workspace-installed Pi resources